How CRAFT Works

 Every published version is immutable and tracked.
 Outdated automations can be deprecated with clear migration paths for users.

-Publishing requires Gate approval.
-Before an automation is published to the registry, it passes through the same Preview/Validate Gate.
+Publishing requires safety preview approval.
+Before an automation is published to the registry, it passes through the same mandatory safety preview.
 Publishing is available on Pro, Studio, and Enterprise plans with team registry access.

-Published automations and components are stored in the server-side registry as signed, immutable artifacts.
-The registry is a passive store — it serves artifacts for download and verifies signatures, but does not execute, interpret, or transform them.
+Published automations and components are stored in a shared registry as signed, immutable packages.
+The registry is a passive store — it serves automations for download and verifies signatures, but does not execute, interpret, or transform them.

 Content-Addressed